 The pride festival will be returning this year in person on July 31 from 10 a.m. to 4 p.m.

-Southern Idaho Pride is also currently searching for additional vendors and community sponsors for the event.
+Southern Idaho Pride is continuing to search for additional vendors and community sponsors for the event.
 Businesses interested in reserving a vendor space can visit southernidahopride.org to find out more information, and those who would like to sponsor this year's event can visit the same site.

 “As we get vaccinated it is a gift to reconnect with people who speak your language,” English said.